A Powerful Supplement to Your Work

-Hundreds of men every year are referred to the New Warrior Training Adventure by licensed mental health professionals.
+Every year, hundreds of men are referred to the New Warrior Training Adventure and ManKind Project Men’s Groups by licensed mental health professionals.

+Why our trainings?
 The New Warrior Training Adventure is a unique opportunity for profound personal growth.
 Men come seeking support with issues of confidence and self-assurance, manhood and masculinity, isolation, marriage and relationship issues, negative self talk, lack of positive male role models, difficulty finding direction, confronting the past, learning to set boundaries, accountability, male shame … and much more.
 Each man’s experience of the New Warrior Training Adventure is unique to his needs in whatever life transition he is encountering.
+The experiential large group training process gives a man the opportunity to witness and support emotional risk-taking in a way that is 100% supportive and affirming.

 Not a Substitute, a Supplement